 Children will develop their understanding of the visual language of art with effective teaching and considered sequences of lessons and experiences.
 Understanding of the visual elements of art and design (line, tone, texture, colour, pattern, shape, 3D form) will be developed by providing a curriculum which will enable children to explore and expand their creativity.

 In line with the National Curriculum for Art and Design, at Perranporth School, our aims are to ensure that all pupils:

 The children are taught Art as part of their topic learning.
 Some of the many areas covered include natural transient art inspired by the works of Andy Goldsworthy, Pop Art inspired by Warhol and Ancient Egyptian symbolism, Brazilian carnival art, futuristic art from the work of Peter Thorpe and landscapes of Cornwall inspired by Kurt Jackson.
-More detail can be found in our Art and Design Schemes of Work.
+More detail can be found in our Art and Design Scheme of Work.

 The work of famous local, national and international artists are explored to enhance the children’s learning.

 The children’s learning is further enhanced with a whole school arts week in the summer term where the children have the opportunity for collaborative working and exploring the different styles and techniques of a range of artists.

 Pupils explore and use a variety of media and materials through a combination of child initiated and adult directed activities.
 They have opportunities to learn to: